-Simply, the BEST!
-Browned Butter Rice Crispy Treats are nutty, toasted, silky, crunchy browned butter and vanilla bean kicks up the standard rice crispy treat.
-Oh and a sprinkle of flaky sea salt on top…superb!
+These are not your average Rice Crispy Treats with rich, nutty browned butter, real vanilla bean and topped with flaky sea salt!
 I’m a total sucker for a rice crispy treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.

 I first heard about these browned butter rice crispy treats from a friend who introduced me to this beautiful cookbook by Joanne Chang from Flour Bakery in Boston.
-We’re heading back to Boston later this summer, I so hope we can stop by one of her locations and sample some of her deliciousness!